-Computing at St George's is taught through the National curriculum and the Cornerstones skills of progression to ensure we build on previous skills and learning.
-It follows the Purple Mash scheme, with additional elements added through Code.org, Scratch, green screen and Crumble programmable devices.
+Computing at St George's is taught through the National Curriculum and by following the Purple Mash scheme, with additional elements added through Code.org, Scratch, green screen, BBC Microbits and Crumble programmable devices.
 The children's knowledge and skills will develop year on year as the delivery of the curriculum becomes embedded and therefore the scope and scale of the projects delivered will also increase in complexity as they progress through the school.
 Children will be given a variety of opportunities to use technology across a range of subjects to create their own projects linked to the context of their learning.
 Where possible, our challenges will always include a digital presentation at least once per term and these are linked to real-life examples that will prepare our children to have the skills for a rapidly developing future.

 Children will be critical thinkers when it comes to digital content and be able to evaluate benefits and risks associated with online behaviour.
 They will be aware that the online and offline world are integrated and therefore their behaviour online needs to have the same checks in place as if they were offline (e.g. stranger danger).
-Children will be developing computing science skills that are in line with expectations of the National Curriculum, following the Cornerstones Skills criteria.
+Children will be developing computing science skills that are in line with expectations of the National Curriculum, following the Purple Mash progression of skills.
 As importantly children will find computing a fun and engaging subject that they want to explore independently.